Floriade 2022

 Floriade Expo Amsterdam - Almere 2022 was a Dutch horticultural exposition held in Almere, Netherlands.
 It is the seventh Floriade, held from 14 April to 9 October 2022.
 On 15 November 2017, Floriade Expo 2022 was officially recognized as a horticultural exhibition by the Bureau International des Expositions.
 The theme of the Expo is "Growing Green Cities", which focuses on the need to combine nature and cities.

 Construction of the site in Weerwater, Almere started in February 2020 by Amvest and Dura Vermeer.
 The 2022 bid for Floriade was awarded in 2012, a few weeks before the closing of the event in Venlo.
 NTR, the organizing body of the event informed the media in October 2021 that no decision had been made as to whether an eighth Floriade would be held, possibly ending a tradition.
+After the Expo 2022 had an operating loss of more than 100 million euros and the visitor targets were not met, the decision was made not to organise a Floriade in the future.

 History

 Nomination

 The candidacy for hosting Floriade Expo 2022 was opened in September 2011.
 By the closing date of 1 December 2011, seven candidates had applied: the Rivierengebied region, the Noord-Holland-Noord region, the municipality of Almere, the municipality of Amsterdam, the Boskoop region, the municipality of Groningen and the Coöperatie Flevoland 2022 from Lelystad.

 After an initial selection round, the Dutch Horticultural Council (NTR) made a decision to narrow down the selection to four candidates.
 The NTR tasked the four candidates to make a bid book in which the plans would be worked out in more detail.
 This bid book had to be submitted by 1 July 2012.

 The four candidates for the Floriade 2022 were: